-We’re highlighting 10 calming apps that span the gamut of different options from mind mapping to guided meditation and more.
+We’re highlighting some of the best relaxation and calming apps to sooth you.
+They run the gamut of different options, from mind mapping to guided meditation and more.

 At any one time, there are probably a host of different thoughts swirling around in your mind.
 Mind mapping can help you by allowing you to brainstorm your thoughts without a particular order or structure in a visual form.

-A great mind mapping app option to take a look at is MindMeister.
+A great mind mapping app option to try is MindMeister.
 Along with an online interface, the mind mapping service is also available on mobile devices.

-With an available subscription, you can also export maps in PDF and PNG format, create and edit unlimited maps, and add files and images to topics.
+With a subscription, you can also export maps in PDF and PNG format, create and edit unlimited maps, and add files and images to topics.

 Although ambient noise helps some people relax, it can annoy others.
 If you’re looking for something different, try the relaxation app Calm.

-Headspace is one of the more popular tools for both guided meditations and mindfulness techniques.
+Headspace is one of the most popular tools for both guided meditations and mindfulness techniques.

-You can try the Basics course for free that teaches the fundamentals.
-And if you want to learn more, a subscription is available to unlock all of the app’s content including the full meditation library.
+You can try the free Basics course that teaches the fundamentals.
+And if you want to learn more, a subscription is available to unlock all of the app’s content, including the full meditation library.
 There are a wide variety of different topics to explore like sleep, focus, and exercise.

-For a quick break, the app also offers 2 to 3 minute meditation sessions.
+For a quick break, the app also offers two to three-minute meditation sessions.
 There are specific sessions for moments of panic, anxiety, and stress.
-You can even add friends to help motivate and to meditate with as well.
+You can even add friends to help motivate and meditate with as well.

 Special animations teach new skills and help answer questions about mindfulness.